- Hi! I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

 Delhi, being the national capital was the preferred destination for Foreign Direct Investment, an area I wanted to focus on.
 It was around mid-2011 that I decided to bring our local Punjab-based firm to Delhi.

-Building from scratch and launching the International business vertical
+Launching the International business vertical

 I also learned early on that specialization was the way to go on a sustainable path.
 This way, I could become ‘irreplaceable’ for my clients.